AlexIvanchyk/django_restful_translator/README.md

 # django_restful_translator

-`django_restful_translator` is a Django library for managing and serving translations of Django models while keeping the original values untouched.
-This package is designed to integrate seamlessly with Django REST framework.
+`django_restful_translator`is a Django library designed to enhance the internationalization of Django models by providing tools for managing and serving model translations.
+It integrates seamlessly with the Django REST Framework, offering model translation without altering original model values, and supports automatic translation through external services.

 ## Functionality